ciriti/algorithms/review_01_2018/InterviewsQuestions.md

 **Component**: it is the bridge between module and the consumer (Activity or fragment)

-Inside Activity/Fragment we can get these dependencies by defining the **Inject** annotation. annotation
+Inside Activity/Fragment we can get these dependencies by defining the **Inject** annotation

 ### Design pattern